imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_SALT`: hex-encoded salt;
 * `IMGPROXY_SIGNATURE_SIZE`: number of bytes to use for signature before encoding to Base64.
 Default: 32;

+You can specify multiple key/salt pairs by dividing keys and salts with comma (`,`). imgproxy will check URL signatures with each pair.
+Useful when you need to change key/salt pair in your application with zero downtime.

-You can also specify paths to files with a hex-encoded key and salt (useful in a development environment):
+You can also specify paths to files with a hex-encoded keys and salts, one by line (useful in a development environment):

 ```bash
 $ imgproxy -keypath /path/to/file/with/key -saltpath /path/to/file/with/salt